Contrast-Security-OSS/aws-modernization-with-contrastsecurity/content/35_contrast_app_security/40_new_vuln.md

 It is important to reiterate that Contrast Security identifies vulnerabilities by looking at the normal traffic that goes through the application.
 With that in mind, let's identify a SQL injection in Webgoat with Contrast.

+1. Use the username `webgoat` and passowrd `webgoat` to log into the Webgoat application.

-1. Log to Webgoat and navigate to Injection Flaws --> String SQL injection.
-Then please enter Smith or any other string into the field and click on Go button:
+2. Navigate to Injection Flaws --> String SQL injection.

+3. Enter `Smith` or any other string into the field and click on `Go` button:

 {{< figure src="/images/wg_1.png" style="border: 1px solid #000; max-width:auto; max-height:auto;">}}

-2. Now let's go back to Contrast Security and click on Vulnerabilities.
-As you can see Contrast identified to new vulnerabilities: XSS and SQL injection.
+4. Go back to Contrast Security platform and click on Vulnerabilities within the `WebGoat` application.
+As you can see, the Contrast agent has identified new vulnerabilities: Cross-Site Scripting (XSS) and SQL injection.

 {{< figure src="/images/ce_4.png" style="border: 1px solid #000; max-width:auto; max-height:auto;">}}